Home / Blog / How To Remove a Business From Google: Complete Guide

 • Violating other terms of service

 If a profile is suspended, it will not appear in Google search results or on Google Maps.
 In some cases, Google may allow the business to appeal the suspension and provide evidence to support the legitimacy of the listing.
-However, it’s important for businesses to follow Google’s guidelines and policies in order to avoid suspension and maintain their online presence.
+However, businesses need to follow Google’s guidelines and policies in order to avoid suspension and maintain their online presence.

 Can I contact Google if there’s an issue?